 The 180-day grace period to upgrade outdoor caging requirements for Prohibited reptile species ended: October 26, 2021

 Persons or businesses in possession of the newly listed Prohibited reptiles for commercial sale use had until July 28, 2021 to liquidate their inventory in Florida.
 These species may not be possessed for commercial sale purposes in Florida after July 28, 2021, except green iguanas or tegus possessed by qualifying entities under a limited exception commercial use permit.

 Removing high-risk nonnative fish and wildlife species from the environment is a high priority for the FWC.
 The eradication and control permit will authorize live transport of captured Prohibited species to off-site facilities for the purpose of humanely killing these animals discretely.
 You do not need an eradication and control permit if trapped Prohibited species are killed on site.

 Eradication and control activities are defined as targeted, systematic efforts to remove an entire population of a nonnative species or to contain or otherwise manage the population of an invasive species to minimize its spread and impacts.

 No. Permits are only required for trapping and removal efforts that involve live possession or transport of Prohibited species or projects involving telemetry.
 If trapped or captured Prohibited species are humanely killed where captured, no permit is required.

-Members of the public may still humanely kill nonnative reptiles at the site of capture using any lawful methods and with landowner permission on private property or on 25 FWC managed areas in south Florida.
+Members of the public may still humanely kill nonnative reptiles at the site of capture using any lawful methods and with landowner permission on private property or on 25 Commission-managed lands in south Florida.